robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

      2   5
     0 1 3 4 7 8

+However, its accumulator is that of the most recent complete MMR.

-An MMR is said to be "complete" when all possible ancestors have been "filled in".
+An MMR is said to be complete when all peaks have a distinct height.
-The value for node 9 is `H(7 || 8)`, and adding that node completes the previous MMR.
+The value for node 9 is `H(7 || 8)`,
+and adding 8 merges the two, single element, binary trees represented by 7 and 8..

        6
      2   5   9
     0 1 3 4 7 8

-The accumulator, described by [ReyzinYakoubov] is the set of peaks, with "gaps" reserved for the missing peaks.
+The accumulator, described by [ReyzinYakoubov] is the set of peaks, with gaps reserved for the missing peaks.
 MMR(8), where a gap is indicated by _ would be:

     [6, _, 7]